AI menu assistant scanning a restaurant menu — Menu Buddy app in action

 Diners With Food Allergies

 This is the canonical use case.
 Pre-screening every dish against an allergy profile is faster, less stressful, and more thorough than asking the server about each menu item.
+Menu Buddy was designed with allergy safety as the top priority — it flags potential cross-reactivity and explains why a dish may be unsafe, not just that it is.
 Our complete guide to eating out with food allergies goes deep on the safety system around this.

 People on Special Diets

 Keto, vegan, low-FODMAP, paleo, kosher, halal, low-sodium — every structured diet benefits from being able to ask "which of these fits?" instead of mentally calculating each option.
-Our cluster of diet-specific guides ([keto](keto-restaurant-menu-scanner.html), [low-FODMAP](low-fodmap-restaurant-menu.html), [vegan](vegan-menu-finder.html)) covers the specifics.
+Our cluster of diet-specific guides (keto, low-FODMAP, vegan) covers the specifics — each guide shows how Menu Buddy handles that particular diet.

 International Travelers